linode/docs/docs/guides/databases/mysql/how-to-create-source-replica-replication-in-mysql/index.md

 Updates happen asynchronously, so the replicas do not have to be continuously connected.
 This contrasts with the synchronous architectures of high-reliability systems.
 If real-time synchronization is required, MySQL recommends using the [*NDB Cluster*](https://dev.mysql.com/doc/refman/5.6/en/mysql-cluster.html).

 Each replica pulls data from the source by requesting the contents of the source's binary log.
 The replica then applies the statements in order, effectively replaying the events that occurred on the source.
-Each replica is independent and keeps track of its current position in relation to the source binary log.
+Each replica is independent and keeps track of its current position with the source binary log.
 Additionally, each replica can synchronize with the source according to its own schedule.
 Data can be read from any of the servers, including the replicas.

 MySQL allows a high degree of granularity.
-It is possible to replicate over certain databases, or even specific tables within a database.
+It is possible to replicate over certain databases or even specific tables within a database.
 The default replication format is *Statement Based Replication* (SBR), in which the entire SQL statement is replicated.
 However, *Row Based Replication* (RBR) is also available.
 This format replicates the rows that have been changed.
 It is also possible to configure more complicated many-to-many configurations.
-Consult the [*MySQL Documentation*](https://dev.mysql.com/doc/refman/8.0/en/replication.html) for more information about the different replication options.
+Consult the [MySQL Documentation](https://dev.mysql.com/doc/refman/8.0/en/replication.html) for more information about the different replication options.

 {{< note >}}
 MySQL previously referred to Source-Replica Replication as "Master-Slave Replication".
-The MySQL Organization recently changed the terminology, explaining their reasoning in a [*terminology update*](https://mysqlhighavailability.com/mysql-terminology-updates/).
+The MySQL Organization recently changed the terminology, explaining their reasoning in a [terminology update](https://mysqlhighavailability.com/mysql-terminology-updates/).
 The older term "master" has been changed to "source", while a "slave" is now referred to as a "replica".
-The old terms might still appear in certain commands and output displays while MySQL updates its code base.
+The old terms might still appear in certain commands and output displays while MySQL updates its codebase.
 This guide uses MySQL's preferred terms throughout the instructions.
 {{< /note >}}

 ## Advantages of MySQL Data Replication

 Enabling source-replica replication offers many significant advantages over a non-redundant system.

-*   It is easy to create a live backup copy at any time.
+- It is easy to create a live backup copy at any time.
 Because the replication process is asynchronous, replication can occur according to any schedule.
 The replicas do not have to be kept in sync with the source to work reliably.

-*   Adding a replica can increase uptime and reliability for the entire system.
+- Adding a replica can increase uptime and reliability for the entire system.
 Primary control can switch over to the replica if maintenance is required or the source database is unavailable.

-*   Each replica provides another readable instance of the database.
+- Each replica provides another readable instance of the database.
 This allows data mining or analysis programs to query the replica without placing an additional load on the original source database.

-*   This architecture increases scalability and performance.
+- This architecture increases scalability and performance.
 Database reads and `SELECT` statements can be balanced between the servers, reducing latency.

-*   Third parties can obtain read-only access to a database via a replica, and no longer require access to the source.
-A replica database can be created on demand when it is required and destroyed when it is no longer needed.
+- Third parties can obtain read-only access to a database via a replica, and no longer require access to the source.
+A replica database can be created on-demand when it is required and destroyed when it is no longer needed.
 This technique enhances security and ensures it is impossible to tamper with the original data.

 ## Before You Begin

-1. Familiarize yourself with Linode's [Getting Started](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.
+1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

-2. This guide uses `sudo` wherever possible.
-Complete the sections of the Linode guide on [How to Secure Your Server](/docs/security/securing-your-server/) to create a standard user account, harden SSH access and remove unnecessary network services.
-Do **not** follow the Configure a Firewall section yet--this guide includes firewall rules specifically for an OpenVPN server.
+1. This guide uses `sudo` wherever possible.
+Complete the sections of the Linode guide on [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access and remove unnecessary network services. **Do not** follow the *Configure a Firewall* section yet as this guide includes firewall rules specifically for an OpenVPN server.

-3. Update your system:
+1. Update your system:

         sudo apt-get update && sudo apt-get upgrade

-4. You must have at least two separate Linodes to configure MySQL source-replica replication.
+1. You must have at least two separate Linodes to configure MySQL source-replica replication.
 One Linode hosts the source database, while another node is necessary for the replica server.

 {{< note >}}
-This guide is written for a non-root user.
+The steps in this guide are written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you are not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

-## Configuring Source-Replica Replication in MySQL
+## Configure Source-Replica Replication in MySQL

 To configure source-replica replication, MySQL must be installed on two separate servers that can communicate with each other.
-These instructions are geared towards the Ubuntu distribution, but are generally applicable for all Linux distributions.
+These instructions are geared towards the Ubuntu distribution but are generally applicable for all Linux distributions.
 The process consists of the following steps:

-1. Installing MySQL.
+1. Install MySQL.
-2. Configuring the MySQL Source Database.
+1. Configure the MySQL Source Database.
-3. Configuring a New MySQL User for the Replica.
+1. Configure a New MySQL User for the Replica.
-4. Preparing the MySQL Data for Replication.
+1. Prepare the MySQL Data for Replication.
-5. Configuring the MySQL Replica Database.
+1. Configure the MySQL Replica Database.
-6. Importing the Replicated MySQL Data and Activating Replication.
+1. Import the Replicated MySQL Data and Activate Replication.

-### Installing MySQL
+### Install MySQL

-If MySQL is not already available on both Linodes, install it using the following steps.
+If MySQL is not already available on both Linodes, install it using the following steps:

 1. Upgrade the Linodes.

         sudo apt-get update && sudo apt-get upgrade

-2. Install the MySQL server and client applications on both the source and replica servers.
+1. Install the MySQL server and client applications on both the source and replica servers.

         sudo apt-get install mysql-server mysql-client -y

-3. Configure the security options, including the root password, using the `mysql_secure_installation` command.
+1. Configure the security options, including the root password, using the `mysql_secure_installation` command.

         sudo mysql_secure_installation

-4. If you are using a firewall such as `ufw`, ensure it allows MySQL traffic through.
+1. If you are using a firewall such as `ufw`, ensure it allows MySQL traffic through.
 Add the following rule to open port `3306` on the firewall.

         ufw allow mysql

-### Configuring the MySQL Source Database
+### Configure the MySQL Source Database

 To enable MySQL replication, edit some variables in the main MySQL configuration file.
 Make the following changes to the source database configuration.

 1. Locate the main MySQL configuration file on the source database server.
 This file is usually found at `/etc/mysql/mysql.conf.d/mysqld.cnf`.
 However in earlier installations, it might be located at `/etc/my.cnf` or `/etc/mysql/my.cnf`.
-It could also be referenced from one of these files through a `includedir` directive.
+It could also be referenced from one of these files through an `includedir` directive.

-2. Open this file and change the `bind-address` to the IP address of the source server.
+1. Open this file and change the `bind-address` to the IP address of the source server.

     {{< file "/etc/mysql/mysql.conf.d/mysqld.cnf" aconf >}}
 bind-address  = <source_ip_address>
     {{< /file >}}

-3. Uncomment or add the lines for `server-id` and `log-bin`.
+1. Uncomment or add the lines for `server-id` and `log-bin`.
 Set the `server-id` to `1`, and `log-bin` to `/var/log/mysql/mysql-bin.log`.
     {{< note >}}
 Ensure the `skip_networking` variable is not declared anywhere.
 Comment it out if it appears inside this file.
 To replicate a single database, add the line `binlog_do_db = <database_name>` to the file.
     {{< /note>}}
     {{< file "/etc/mysql/mysql.conf.d/mysqld.cnf" aconf >}}
 server-id  = 1
 log_bin  = /var/log/mysql/mysql-bin.log
     {{< /file >}}

-4. Restart the MySQL service.
+1. Restart the MySQL service.

         sudo systemctl restart mysql

-5. Verify the status of MySQL and ensure it is `active`.
+1. Verify the status of MySQL and ensure it is `active`.

         sudo systemctl status mysql
     {{< output >}}